 The Tunnel / South Africa (Director and Screenwriter: Jenna Bass) – When her father vanishes in 1980s Zimbabwe, young Elizabeth believes he has dug a tunnel to the city.
 Only by facing reality will she discover the truth behind his disappearance.
 Cast: Sibulele Mlumbi, Finch Moyo, Patricia Matongo, Anthony Watterson, Pakamisa Zwedala, Vuyisile Pandle.
 World Premiere.

-A Prophet (Un Prophète) / France (Director: Jacques Audiard; Screenwriters: Thomas Bidegain and Jacques Audiard) – An engaging examination of a seedy, gangster-driven underworld set in a French prison.
+A Prophet (Un Prophète) / France (Dir.: Jacques Audiard; Screenwriters: Thomas Bidegain and Jacques Audiard) – An engaging examination of a seedy, gangster-driven underworld set in a French prison.
 Cast: Tahar Rahim, Niels Arestrup, Adel Bencherif, Hichem Yacoubi, Reda Kateb.

 Women Without Men (Zanan-e bedun-e mardan) / Germany, Austria, France (Directors and Screenwriters: Shirin Neshat and Shoja Azari) – A dissection of Iranian society at the time of the 1953 CIA-backed coup that overturned the nationalist government of Mohammed Mossadegh and installed the shah in power.
 Cast: Pegah Ferydoni, Arita Shahrzad, Shabnam Tolouei, Orsi Tóth.
 U.S. Premiere.